-The importance today of using digital marketing in organisational or business-to-business (B2B) marketing is highlighted by the latest content marketing institute report.
+The importance today of using marketing strategy in organizational or business-to-business (B2B) marketing is highlighted by the latest content marketing institute report.
 Supplier websites, web searches and in most countries emails are now primary information sources for business buyers.

 Online events and social media are also significant, more so if you dig deeper and look at their overall influence on purchase.